Spinal services

 • Spondylolisthesis (slippage of one vertebral bone over another)

-• Protruding or degenerated discs (the cartilaginous ‘cushions’ between vertebrae)
+• Protruding or degenerated discs

 3 Speeding your recovery